yoyongxuan/tp/docs/UserGuide.md

 </div>

 Examples:
-* `list` followed by `delete 2` deletes the 2nd student in the Address Book.
+* `list` followed by `delete 2` deletes the 2nd student in CadetHQ.
 * `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.
-* `list` followed by `delete A0123456Z` deletes the student in the Address Book with the student ID `A0123456Z`.
+* `list` followed by `delete A0123456Z` deletes the student in CadetHQ with the student ID `A0123456Z`.

 ---
 ## Viewing Students

 ### Listing all students: `list`

-Shows a list of all students in the Address Book.
+Shows a list of all students in CadetHQ.

 Format: `list`